 Lucie Peyramaure

-In concert she sang Duruflé’s Requiem (Cathédrale des Invalides in Paris), Mozart’s Requiem with the Contraste Ensemble, Dvorak’s Stabat Mater with the Atelier des Songes, Ravel’s Chansons madécasses at the Paris Conservatory, Rossini’s La Petite Messe solennelle at the Potager du Roy Festival at the Versailles Castle.
+In concert, she sang Poulenc’s Gloria (Montpellier), Duruflé’s Requiem (Cathédrale des Invalides in Paris), Mozart’s Requiem with the Contraste Ensemble, Dvorak’s Stabat Mater with the Atelier des Songes, Ravel’s Chansons madécasses at the Paris Conservatory, Rossini’s La Petite Messe solennelle at the Potager du Roy Festival at the Versailles Chateau, Brahms’ Liebesliederwalzer with pianist David Fray at l’Offrande Musicale.

 Wagner : Tannhäuser